Wisdom Tooth Removal in Miami with Gentle Guidance

 Mild soreness, swelling, and tenderness can be normal during the first 48 to 72 hours.

-To support a smoother recovery, we usually recommend resting on the first day, eating soft foods, using cold compresses as directed, and avoiding straws and smoking, as they can disturb the healing site.
+To support a smoother recovery, we usually recommend rest on the first day, soft foods, and cold compresses as directed.

-How to Protect Healing After Removal
+How to Protect Healing After Wisdom Tooth Extraction in Miami

 During the first phase of healing, avoid disturbing the extraction site.
-Follow the dentist’s instructions and contact the office if any pain, swelling, or bleeding seems unusual.
+Follow the dentist’s instructions and contact the office if pain, swelling, or bleeding seems unusual.

 Once healing is complete, routine cleanings and exams help protect your long-term dental health.